-One of the most popular museums of Kolkata, Birla Industrial & Technological Museum is a part of National Council of Science Museums.
-Its galleries have been divided into the following categories: Biotechnology, Electricity, Television, Metals, Motive Power, Fascinating Physics, Metals, Life Science and Underground Mock up Coal Mine, Electronics and Transport.
+One of the most popular museums of Kolkata, Birla Industrial & Technological Museum is a part of the National Council of Science Museums.
+Its galleries have been divided into the following categories: Biotechnology, Electricity, Television, Metals, Motive Power, Fascinating Physics, Metals, Life Science and Underground Mock-up Coal Mine, Electronics, and Transport.

-Engaging shows are held in the museum like Science Magic Miracle, Super Cold Bodies, and Planetarium Show, 3D Show, Fun Science Show and Surprising Chemical Reaction.
-Timing of Birla Industrial and Technological Museum is between 10:00 am to 5:20 pm (except Monday).
+Engaging shows are held in the museum like Science Magic Miracle, Super Cold Bodies, Planetarium Show, 3D Show, Fun Science Show, and Surprising Chemical Reaction.
+The timing of Birla Industrial and Technological Museum is between 10:00 am to 5:20 pm (except Monday).
 INR 30 is the entry fee for the same.

 10 Best Places to Visit Near Kolkata in April